 Lata Mangeshkar: I Had A Major Temper Issue; I Would Get Angry Very Quickly

 No one can ever replace Lata Mangeshkar in our hearts.
-The veteran singer has given us so many unforgettable songs throughout her journey in the Hindi film industry and till now, no singer has earned so much of love and respect like her.
+The veteran singer has given us so many unforgettable songs throughout her journey in the Hindi film industry and till now, no singer has earned so much love and respect like her.
 Today (September 28), as the singer turns 90, she speaks to a leading daily and reveals her flaw.

 B'day Special: Take Flirting Tips From Ranbir Kapoor Aka Bunny If 'Ishq' Ain't Good For Your Health